-Every year, from late June through early July, is when the cherry harvest, Sato-nishiki included, begins.
+Every year, from late June through early July, is when the cherry harvest, Sato Nishiki Cherry included, begins.

 Each and every cherry carefully produced by farmers makes its way to consumers nationwide.